RasmusUK/DISYS_Mini_Project_3/README.md

 ## Good to know

 - The action will start when the first bid is made.
-- The action will last 1 minut.
+- The action will last 1 minute.
 - Make sure to start all the servers first as the clients will ping the servers and find all the available servers.
 - You cannot start a new auction.
 You must kill all the processes and run them again.